prose100/ArcadeGame/README.md

 # Arcade Game

-This code serves as an example of Objected-oriented JS.
+This code serves as an example of object-oriented JS.

 ## Getting Started